Liquid EPDM Rubber and Liquid Roof Application

 This is a true one-coat application.
 There is no need for a second coat.
 However, if you want to apply it a little thicker, we suggest doing that on the first coat as opposed to a second coat.
 Pour the material onto flat surfaces and then spread with a squeegee.
 Reapply over the areas with a short nap roller 1/4 inch thick.
 You want to be sure you apply the material at 20 mil, which is about the depth of 5 or 6 pieces of paper.
 You can go to a local paint store and get a mil gauge, which is a metal wheel with notches cut out of it and showing the different mil rates.
 Simply dip the gauge into the wet surface and read it.
 You want to be sure to have an even distribution of Liquid Rubber.
 Not applying enough will result in a thin membrane and will lead to inadequate adhesion and weak film strengths.
 Over-applying is wasteful and may cause under-cure or long cure times.
 Also, one common byproduct of over application is excessive swelling with some types of sheet-rubber roofs.

 Liquid EPDM Rubber Mixing and Characteristics

-One of the more popular characteristics of the Liquid EPDM Rubber is that it self-levels when sufficient material is applied versus the competition, where this needs to be addressed during the application.
+One of the more popular characteristics of the Liquid EPDM Rubber is that it self-levels as the proper mill rate is achieved is applied versus the competition, where this needs to be addressed during the application.

 If you view the mixing video on this page you will see that an electric drill and a mixing shaft are needed, which are available on our order form for purchase.
-A rubber squeegee and a short nap roller are also required.
+A rubber squeegee and 3.8 inch nap or med.
+Nap roller are also required.